Vijaysankar221199/home-loan-tracker/README.md

 4. Optionally add extra principal payment
 5. Click "Submit Payment"

-### Editing Payments
-- Use the "Edit Payments" section to modify existing entries
-- Click "Edit" on any payment to update EMI or extra amounts
+### Managing Payment History
+1. Click the "Payment History" button in the header to open the detailed modal.
+2. View all payments in a table format with full details (EMI, Extra, Interest, Principal, Remaining).
+3. Edit payments inline by clicking "Edit" on any row.
+4. Delete payments by clicking "Delete" (with confirmation prompt).
+5. All changes automatically update the summary statistics.

 ### Viewing Analytics
 - **Stats Cards**: Overview of total paid, interest paid, remaining principal, and progress